 Filing a Title IX Complaint

-Students can file a Title IX complaint of sexual misconduct or sexual assault with:
+Students can file a Title IX Incident Report of sexual misconduct or sexual assault with:

 Southwestern College promptly and thoroughly investigates complaints alleging sex discrimination, sexual harassment, and sexual violence.

 Claims of other unlawful discrimination can be made to the Human Resources Office, Room 1670, or through the California Community Colleges Chancellor’s Office complaint process State Complaint Process.